laravel/docs/pt_BR/eloquent-serialization.md

 <a name="hiding-attributes-from-json"></a>
 ## Ocultando Atributos na saída JSON

-Sometimes you may wish to limit the attributes, such as passwords, that are included in your model's array or JSON representation.
-To do so, add a `$hidden` property definition to your model:

 Às vezes você pode querer limitar os atributos, tais como senhas, que estejam inclusos na representação do seu model convertido em array ou JSON.
 Para fazer isso, adicione a propriedade `$hidden` em seu model: